Watch Freddie Mercury’s Final Video Footage For ‘These Are The Days Of Our Lives’

 — QUEEN NewsFlash (@wwry_jp) November 29, 2018

 Prior to Freddie Mercury’s death, the singer had not released details of his illness.
-According to Smooth Radio, the announcement by Freddie that he was HIV-positive was only made 24 hours prior to his death on November 24, 1991.
+According to Smooth Radio, the announcement by Mercury that he was HIV-positive was only made 24 hours prior to his death on November 24, 1991.
 However, speculation had been rife in the media and there had been rumors circulating from as early as 1986 that he had tested positive to HIV/AIDS, according to People.
 While diagnosed in 1987, the intensely private singer kept this information to himself and continued to make music right up until his death, as is shown in the following video.

-The original video clip was posted back on July 31 of this year by YouTube user, QueenAllTheWay.
+The original video clip was posted back on July 31 of this year by YouTube user QueenAllTheWay.
 It has since been viewed more than 9.5 million times.

 You can view Freddie Mercury’s final music clip video below.